openkim/KIMkit/Docs/_build/html/_sources/quick_start.rst.txt

 First Time Using KIMkit
 ------------------------

-There is a file named `user_uuids.edn`, also in the KIMkit/settings/ directory, which will be created the first time a user is added if it does not exist.
-This file stores information about all **KIMkit** users in an .edn dict where the keys are UUID4s assigned to each user, and the values are an array that contain strings, with the user's personal name, and optionally their operating system username (if any).
+Inside the KIMkit/settings/ the system administrator should create a file called 'editors.txt' which all users have read access to, but only one user, the **KIMkit** Administrator has write access to. editors.txt should contain a sequence of operating-system usernames (one per line) as returned by getpass.getuser().

-Users attempting to contribute or edit **KIMkit** data will be prompted to add themselves to the approved users list by calling ``users.add_self_as_user(personal_name)`` , which simply takes their personal name as an input, associates it with their operating system username, assigns them a UUID4, and adds this to user_uuids.edn.
+Users attempting to contribute or edit **KIMkit** data for the first time will be prompted to add themselves to the approved users list by calling ``users.add_self_as_user(personal_name)`` , which simply takes their personal name as an input, associates it with their operating system username, assigns them a UUID4, and adds this to the users collection in the mongodb database.

 Importing New Content
 ----------------------